eyuael/gibbon/README.md

 ##  Installation

-Gibbon is organized into multiple modules to support both Akka Streams and Pekko.
+Gibbon is available on Maven Central and organized into multiple modules to support both Akka Streams and Pekko.
 Choose the modules that match your streaming runtime:

 ### For Akka Streams